akunna1/LTS-Road-Classification/README.md

 This project analyzes the road network of Chapel Hill, NC to classify streets by their Level of Traffic Stress (LTS) for cyclists.
 Using R and ArcGIS Pro, the analysis identifies safer, low-stress routes and suggests strategic bike lane additions to improve cycling safety and accessibility.

-The ultimate goal is to support safer cycling infrastructure, assist UNC’s Department of City and Regional Planning, and help reduce demand for limited campus parking. 🎯
+The ultimate goal is to support safer cycling infrastructure, assist UNC’s Department of City and Regional Planning, and help reduce demand for the limited campus parking. 🎯

 ---